 The Neurological Exam

-A neurological exam is a series of relatively painless tests and procedures used to assess a person’s nerves, senses, muscle strength, reflexes, balance, and mental state.
+A neurological exam is a series of tests and procedures used to assess a person’s nerves, senses, muscle strength, reflexes, balance, and mental state.
 The purpose of a neurological exam is to help your doctor determine what is causing the symptoms that brought you into the office.

 A basic neurological exam includes the following: